 Run Fans For 30 Minutes

 Turn on your engine and let the air-conditioner or heater blow for 30 minutes on re-circulate (Max).
 Turn off the car and let the plate sit for another 30 minutes.

 Follow this step-by-step guide two times in the first week and then monthly to maintain low mold, yeast, and bacteria levels.

 Turn your vehicle’s temperature control fan on high and turn off the

 re-circulation of the temperature control system.
 Allow vents to circulate outside air into the car for 1-2 minutes.

 Wipe Intake Vents

-Pass a rag or paper towel over the outside air intake at the base of the windshield wipers.
+Pass a microfiber towel, rag or paper towel over the outside air intake at the base of the windshield wipers.